gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email.md

 ## Initial Contact Import & Migration (CSV)

-- Acknowledges that many users migrate from another ESP.
+- Acknowledges that many users migrate from another email platform.
 - Introduces CSV import as the primary method for:
   - Initial database setup
-  - Migrating existing contacts
+  - One-time migration of existing contacts
 - Emphasizes that imported contacts should:
-  - Have prior consent
+  - Already have valid consent
-  - Align with explicit subscription intent
+  - Match clear subscription intent
-- Positions CSV import as a starting step, not ongoing collection.
+- Positions CSV import as a starting step, not an ongoing collection method.
-- Leaves detailed migration guides (e.g. Mailchimp → BlueFox Email) for separate articles.
+- Leaves detailed migration walkthroughs for separate, dedicated articles.

-## Collecting Contacts via API
+## Synchronizing Contacts via API

 - Introduces APIs as an advanced option for technical users.
-- Positions APIs for applications, CRMs, and backend systems.
+- Positions APIs for synchronizing contacts across multiple systems.
-- Acknowledges multi-source integrations, such as:
+- Covers common integration scenarios:
-  - Webshop
+  - Web applications
-  - CRM (e.g. HubSpot)
+  - CRMs
-  - Popup providers (e.g. OptinMonster)
+  - Other customer data sources
-- Reinforces that permission requirements still apply.
+- Emphasizes that APIs are primarily for **synchronization**, not blind collection.
 - Explicitly refers back to:
   - Clear subscription intent
   - Consent per list or via terms and conditions